matthewsouther/educator-emily/src/pages/index.md

 heading: You can do this.
 I can help.
 subheading: Connect with them to help them soar.
 mainpitch:
-  title: Why Educator Emily?
+  title: Why Emily?
-  description: Guess what?
-Education is not about any specific academic content.
+  description: Your child was born a scientist, explorer, and problem solver.
+She
-    It's about teaching your child how to learn.
-Your child learned to crawl, walk, talk, and love all through self-direction, internal motivation, and space to explore.
+    learned to crawl, walk, talk, and love all through self-direction, internal motivation, and space to explore.
 Now you can fuel that drive so they can follow their path to becoming creative, problem-solving, secure, and happy grown-ups.
 Isn't that what we all want for our children?
-description: "I am your support system.
-I am your secret insider who knows what happens in education.
+description: "I am on your team.
+I am your secret weapon who knows what happens in education.
 I am passionate about learning and even more passionate about setting children free to soar.  "
 intro:
   blurbs:
     - image: /img/trailhead.jpg